adesutherland/CREXX/crexxsaa/crexxjson.md

 The `shvret` field is used to store the return code of a function, indicating the status of the function, including any errors that occurred.

-### SHVOBJECT
+### OBJBLOCK

-The `SHVOBJECT` structure is used for representing nested objects or collections.
+The `OBJBLOCK` structure is used for representing nested objects or collections.
 It contains the following fields:

-- `type`: Type of the value, which can be a string, binary data, integer, float, bool, null, array or another `SHVOBJECT`.
+- `type`: Type of the value, see VALUE TYPES.
-- `typeName`: Name of the type, used only for `SHVOBJECT` type values.
+- `typeName`: Name of the type, used only for `OBJBLOCK` type values.
-- `value`: Union representing the value, which can be a string, binary data, integer, float, bool, or an array of `SHVOBJECT` structures.
+- `value`: Union representing the value, which can be a string, binary data, integer, float, bool, or an array of `MEMBLOCK` structures.

 The `crexxsaa.h` file also provides the `RexxVariablePool` function, which serves as the interface to the REXX variable pool.
 This function takes a pointer to a `SHVBLOCK` structure and returns a status code.

+### MEMBLOCK

+The `MEMBLOCK` structure is used for representing an object member.
+It contains the following fields:

+- `membernext`: Pointer to the next `MEMBLOCK`.
+- `membername`: Name of the member.
+- `membervalue`: Pointer to an `OBJBLOCK` structure representing the value of the member.

 ## C CREXXSAA Library